Ethanshibu/learning-bash/README.md

-This is a repo for the different bash files i have written for myself.
+This is a repo for the bash files and scripts i have written for myself.